meehi/EasyWebSocketProxy/README.md

 }
 ```

-If you are having trouble using the websocket server then please install the Websocket Protocoll: https://learn.microsoft.com/en-us/iis/configuration/system.webserver/websocket
+If you are having trouble using the websocket server then please enable the Websocket Protocoll: https://learn.microsoft.com/en-us/iis/configuration/system.webserver/websocket